 The joining link could be very stiff, to loosen the link, bend the chain side to side to free it off.

 The chain is now connected and you would be able to cycle home.
 However, it has to be remembered that the chain has been shortened which means there will be certain gears that the bike won’t be able to run in.
 Mainly the large chain ring when combined with the easiest couple of gears on the cassette.
+To solve this problem, you can carry spare chain links in your saddle bag, simply replacing the broken link.

 Once at home replace the shortened chain for a new chain which is the correct length.